 Good Energy’s customer service has consistently been voted first or second in the Which? energy company customer satisfaction survey in the last four years.

 It is a founder member of the Social Stock Exchange and has been listed on the AIM market of the London Stock Exchange since July 2012.
-Good Energy is also a founder Ethical Accreditation member and as such is re-audited every year.

 Green Energy UK

 A supplier of 100% green electricity to homes and businesses all over the UK, Green Energy UK takes cleaner, greener electricity and puts it into the National Grid.
 It believes it is big enough to trust but small enough to care.
 Green Energy UK offers three tariffs – one of which is 100% renewable.
 Through its share scheme Green Energy UK gives its first 100,000 customers the option to receive fully paid shares.
 Green Energy UK buys from sources like tomato farmers, capturing gas from pig waste, waste vegetable oil and even skip waste, as well as the more well-known renewable sources such as solar, free-falling water and wind.
 Only using OFGEM approved green and renewable suppliers, they work with small scale UK generators, helping them get their energy to market.